stormmurdoc/fhemdocker/README.md

 `echo 'dtoverlay=miniuart-bt' | sudo tee -a /boot/config.txt`

+This will exchange the UART and the Mini-UART so the Mini-UART is connected to the bluetooth and the UART to the GPIO pins.

+On Raspberry Pi 4 verify that file /boot/config.txt does NOT contain a line "enable_uart=0".
+If the line exists remove or comment (#) this line.

 After running the above command and rebooting, RaspBee should be available at /dev/ttyAMA0.